sharandac/My-TTGO-Watch/CONTRIBUTING.md

 or simple press "build and upload" in platformIO.

+### Configuration

+It is possible to control which application is built in the firmware via `control.h`.

 ## Applications

 For quick clock application development use the new QuickGLUI - high level API.
 See [here](https://github.com/sharandac/My-TTGO-Watch/pull/163).